Robotech (comics): Wildstorm (DC Comics) (2002-2010)

+On April 1, 2006, the official Robotech website published a joke article soliciting a fictitious 12-issue series titled Robotech: Before the Prelude to The Shadow Chronicles with each issue featuring a tribute to the character Lynn Kyle and each issue being signed by Alan Smithee.

 Dynamite/DC Comics (2013-2015)

 In July 2013, Dynamite Entertainment announced at San Diego Comic-Con the future publication of a Robotech/Voltron crossover title, via a licensing agreement with DC, Harmony Gold, and World Events Productions.
 While more comics were planned, these concepts were cancelled when it became clear that DC Comics would not be renewing their license to the comics.